Let’s face it, we don’t enjoy paying annual fees for credit cards…

 My Personal Example

-I leave the $5,000 in my chequing account always, costing me $55 per year.
+I leave the $5,000 in my chequing account always, costing me $55 per year in interest earned over a basic savings account.

 (Prior to this card being released, I had the Aeroplan Visa infinite.
 With the annual fee waived, it was the best Aeroplan card available for me.)